tourajghaffari/tigerfid/readme.md

 This repository has been created in honor of my father, Touraj Ghaffari.
 He founded [ActiveWave, Inc.](http://www.activewaveinc.com/) in 2001.
 It was his life work and something he loved and enjoyed thoroughly.
 He also loved spreading knowledge.
 In honor of that principle, we, his three sons, have open-sourced everything associated with his active RFID system under the [Apache 2.0 license](license).
 We hope this release helps you acheive your dreams.

 _Note: Any help in cleaning up the files or directory structure is very much appreciated.
 We included everything we found in case any of it is useful to someone.
+We would really like to be able to split each device out like the sealTag if someone can help us organize the necessary files for each folder.
 Any and all advice is appreciated!_

 ## What is this?